The results of a drama-based research with children

 - need to accommodate

 - feel betrayed, trust is damaged

-- do not understand what is happening, and remain alone with questions
+- do not understand what is happening, they are left alone with their questions

 - are in vulnerable situations and their future depends on others

-The research examined what do children need to feel respected and taken seriously, what do they need to be able to speak up, what would help them to find out about important decisions, and what do they need to feel safe and feel better.
+The research examined what children need to feel respected and taken seriously, what they need to be able to speak up, what help them to find out about important decisions, and what they need to feel safe and feel better.

 What did we found?

 - Emphasis should be made on the underlying themes of international child abduction

 - Supporting child participation on an appropriate level is key